nf-core/rnaseq/docs/output.md

 **Output directory: `results/umitools/extract`**

 For each sample, this directory contains a log file.
-If `--save_umi_intermediates` is specified, this directory additionally contains the FastQ files with the extracted UMI.
+If `--save_umi_intermeds` is specified, this directory additionally contains the FastQ files with the extracted UMI.

 **Output directory: `results/umitools/dedup`**